didreamerssystem/SystemPride/docs/content/staff/compatibility.md

 If your server uses an in-house bot for logging, you can use [the API](/api) to implement support yourself.

 ## Log cleanup
-Another solution is for PluralKit to automatically delete log messages from other bots when they get posted.
+Another solution is for SystemPride to automatically delete log messages from other bots when they get posted.
-PluralKit supports this through the **log cleanup** feature.
+SystemPride supports this through the **log cleanup** feature.
 To enable it, use the following command:

-    pk;logclean on
+    sp;logclean on

 This requires you to have the *Manage Server* permission on the server.